mattias-p/zonemaster-backend/docs/Terminology.md

 **create**
 * Triggered by a [clerk] when it receives a [job request] from a user and no matching *job* is available for reuse.

+  When triggering the *create* transition a *test parameters* record must be provided.

 **claim**
 * Triggered by a [dispatcher] when it notices that there is a [worker] available to process this *job*.